savisch/Dog-Cat-Rat/README.md

 * There are 16 tiles
 * Under each tile there is an image of a dog, cat, or rat
 * The dog barks, the cat meows, and the rat squeaks
+* The game begins by clicking a difficulty level (setting a number of allowed clicks)
-* The game is played by clicking on tiles to reveal the animal beneath
+* Played commences by clicking on tiles to reveal the animal beneath
 * Choosing an equal number of dogs and cats wins the game with a minimum of 3 matches
 * If all of the allowed tile clicks are used up without a match, the game is lost
 * A won game results in an image of a puppy and kitten together with harp music